K-pop is nothing new.

-"We have to consider ourselves not just better [than other K-pop acts], but the best," RM told The Hollywood Reporter when the band graced the cover back in October.
+"We have to consider ourselves not just better [than other K-pop acts], but the best," RM told The Hollywood Reporter when the band graced the cover in October 2019.
 "When we're out there on that stage, we're there to conquer.
 We think we're the ones."

-With K-pop's popularity only further surging Stateside—girl group BLACKPINK achieved a first of their own with a Coachella set in 2019—and new album Map of the Soul: 7 earning more than 3 million preorders within the first week it was announced, the sky seems to be the limit for the group at the forefront of this recent leg of Hallyu, or the Korean Wave.
+With K-pop's popularity only further surging Stateside—girl group BLACKPINK achieved a first of their own with a Coachella set in 2019—and album Map of the Soul: 7 earning more than 3 million preorders within the first week it was announced in January 2020, the sky seemed to be the limit for the group at the forefront of this recent leg of Hallyu, or the Korean Wave.

 So a Hot 100 No. 1?
 It was only a matter of time.

 And when the group dropped "Dynamite"—a standalone single preceding their most recent album, Be, and their first sung entirely in English—in August, they got their wish.
 The track debuted at No. 1 on the Hot 100 where it stayed for a total of three weeks, making them the first South Korean to top the chart.

 By the time Be dropped in November, debuting as their fifth No. 1 album and delivering them another No. 1 hit single ("Life Goes On"), BTS crossed another achievement off their list when "Dynamite" was nominated for Best Pop Duo/Group Performance at the 2021 Grammys.
 The nod made them the first Korean pop act to be recognized by the Recording Academy.